christinetw/ecommerce-project/README.md

 ______________________________________________________

 ### Product Details
 When the user clicks on a product there should a page to show details about that product.
-This lesson is all about making an attractive details page.
+This is about making an attractive details page.
 <img width="1389" alt="Screen Shot 2022-02-16 at 10 06 08 PM" src="https://user-images.githubusercontent.com/88121887/154397108-a84cc314-5f09-4293-84cd-fcda157c007b.png">
 _______________________________________________________

 ### Shopping Cart Screen
-Shopping Cart is the heart of any e-commerce website.
-We focus on creating a user-friendly shopping cart using React.
+Shopping Cart is the heart of any e-commerce website.focus on creating a user-friendly shopping cart using React.
 <img width="1417" alt="Screen Shot 2022-02-16 at 9 59 45 PM" src="https://user-images.githubusercontent.com/88121887/154396581-938e2928-94a1-412d-86de-d04a1e9156ef.png">
 ________________________________________________________

 ### Sign In User&& Registration
 We need to register the user before redirecting them to the checkout.
-In this part, we will create forms for getting user info and save them in the database.
+In this part, the forms for getting user info and save them in the database.
 <img width="1311" alt="Screen Shot 2022-02-16 at 9 59 04 PM" src="https://user-images.githubusercontent.com/88121887/154396496-8c546272-0e39-43b2-bc34-3b1580520c3f.png">
 ________________________________________________________